 Lastly, for the truest Ghanaian experience, you can be a paying host in a family (room & board or only room), but it can be a challenge in itself to live with a family you don’t know in addition to adapting to a country and lifestyle different than yours.
-Staying with a host family works best for shorter stays, such as a summer volunteer program or language course.
+Staying with a host family works best for a few weeks stay, such as a summer volunteer program or language course.

 NB: a particular compound that offers short and long-term furnished and serviced accommodation at reasonable rates is Legassi Gardens.
 Nana Gayle offers very pleasant self-catering units, in a quiet and fairly accessible part of greater Accra, in Pokuase on the Nsavam/Kumasi road (north-west of Accra).
 Find out more about Legassi Gardens and how to contact Nana in the informative website.

 Whatever solution you will choose, always remember the following issues: distance to work, traffic, proximity of shops to buy the basics and, should you use public transportation, good access to it.
 Security is an issue too, especially if you have to walk home at night (it gets dark in Accra by 1830, year round).
 Lastly, remember the long rainy season which affects the many non-tarred roads.

 To locate any type of affordable housing, ask friends, colleagues and any of the numerous young foreigners in town but make sure to also ask the Ghanaians you work with.